 - 1 cup packed brown sugar

 - Peel, core, and slice apples.
 Place in a baking dish.

-- Mix together granulated sugar, flour, and cinnamon in a small bowl.
+- Mix together ½ cup granulated sugar, 1 tablespoon flour, and cinnamon in a small bowl.
 Sprinkle the mixture over the sliced apples and toss to combine.

 - Combine the remaining ingredients in a bowl and mix until crumbly.
 Top the sliced apples evenly with the crumbly oatmeal mixture.

 - Bake for 45 minutes.
 Serve warm.